randyg111/linked-list-golang/README.md

  - Iterator for efficient traversal of list
  - Returns error when index out of bounds or invalid operation

+See [list-tester-golang](https://github.com/randyg111/list-tester-golang) for an example of how to import and use the linked list

 Learn about Go with [A Tour of Go](https://go.dev/tour/list)